Ttimofeyka/Rave/specifications/README.md

 It contains specifications of Rave.

+Since the language is currently under active development, we decided to combine the documentation and specification into one section "specifications" for convenience.

 ## Lexical

 Lexical analysis splits the source code of the program into tokens for subsequent parsing.